Exploring the Rashomon Set for Concept-Based Models

-Table~\ref{tab:mem-vit-full} shows the memory usage and number of trainable parameters for each method across all datasets when for the ViT backbone.
-Rashomon CBMs keep the trainable parameter count in the 2.3M -- 3.0M range, which is only about 1.3\% of the baseline with the largest number of parameters.
-Their memory usages are also the lowest among all methods and remain substantially below that of random initialization and x2c.
-Together with the strong accuracy and diversity results reported earlier, these findings show that Rashomon CBMs with the ViT backbone achieve accuracy, diversity, and efficiency in both memory and trainable parameters simultaneously.
+Table~\ref{tab:mem-vit-full} shows the memory usage and number of trainable parameters for each method across all datasets.
+Our method requires fewer than 2\% of the trainable parameters compared to the random initialization baseline.
+Our method consistently achieves the lowest memory among all methods and remains substantially below that of random initialization.
+Together with the strong accuracy and diversity results reported earlier, these findings show that our method achieves accuracy, diversity, and efficiency in both memory usage and trainable parameters.